ektogamat/threejs-vanilla-holographic-material/README.md

 While this material operates independently of any post-processing, it achieves an enhanced visual appeal when coupled with bloom effects.
 The utilization of bloom proves particularly effective in rendering a captivating glow effect, especially in areas where overexposure is prevalent.

 # HOW TO USE?
+You can see a video tutorial on how to use it here: https://www.youtube.com/watch?v=EPcd8iEcna8

 ### 1: Download the Material